wendyverdonk93/docs/content/faq/general/ssl-certificate-update.md

 ## Http or Https?

 Commonly speaking, a domain is considered secure when the URL presents the wording “https”.
 It also indicates that the domain possesses a TSL/SSL certificate.
 More information on the certificate can be found clicking on the lock symbol appearing before the URL in the browser bar.
-This update should not affect your systems or payment processing, although if un-wanted situations arise, please contact us at <integration@multisafepay.com>
-This can occur for merchants using custom integrations, whereby the certificate will need to be replaced.

 <div class="alert alert-warning" role="alert">
 Please note: If you decide to cache the SSL-certificate, MultiSafepay will not hold responsibility, although we are happy to assist you in solving any issues that may arise.